 I am often asked if providing payment services to hemp-related businesses poses the same risks as depository relationships.
 The short answer is yes.
 Large credit and debit card processors have entered and exited the hemp space due to compliance burdens.
 It is not a payments problem; it is a banking and compliance issue.

-Although hemp is federally legal under certain defined circumstances, it is not risk free.
-This is a permissible activity but be sure to apply sound banking principals when considering or providing financial services to hemp-related businesses.
+Although hemp is federally legal under certain defined circumstances, it is not risk-free.
+This is a permissible activity but be sure to apply sound banking principles when considering or providing financial services to hemp-related businesses.